Care Costs and Estate Planning

 Will Trusts to mitigate the impact

-One option to mitigate the potential impact of future care costs, and perhaps safeguard some of the value of your property, would be to create a trust in your will so that upon the death of the first co-owner of the property, the property does not automatically pass to the survivor and thereby become exposed to possible care home fee charges, should the survivor later require care.
+One option to mitigate the potential impact of future care costs, and perhaps safeguard some of the value of your property, would be to create a trust in your Will so that upon the death of the first co-owner of the property, the property does not automatically pass to the survivor and thereby become exposed to possible care home fee charges, should the survivor later require care.

 You may wish to consider making a Will Trust in order to protect the estate, and we would strongly recommend that you obtain legal advice if this issue is of concern to you.